-What we know is that every community’s manifestation of a career-connected education system will look slightly different.
-To emphasize this we were joined by leaders in education nationally and right here in Colorado two different places who shared their unique experiences shaking up the status quo to better prepare students for fulfilling modern careers.
+We know that every community’s manifestation of a career-connected education system will look slightly different.
+To emphasize this, we were joined by educational leaders nationally and right here in Colorado, two different places who shared their unique experiences shaking up the status quo to better prepare students for fulfilling modern careers.

 How different communities integrate career development into the classroom

 Ed Hidalgo, Chief Innovation and Engagement Officer, and Dr. David Miyashiro, Superintendent, from Cajon Valley Union School District in San Diego, CA introduced an innovative (and effective) program called World of Work that the district uses to transform the way students think about their future careers during the earliest years of their formal education, particularly during elementary and middle school.

 Hidalgo asked, “How does a child aspire to a career they don’t even know exists?”
 It’s a question that gets at the root of what World of Work does: gives kids a chance to learn about different careers, including which paths might fit their personality, strengths, skills and values best.

 Attendees had several questions about the program, particularly related to gaining buy-in from school board members.
 Dr. Miyashiro noted that, “By doing the community work first, board members are more likely to be on board.”
 He explained that initial teacher training and ongoing professional development were essential — in fact, every adult went through the same career discovery process that is now used in schools with students.